modern-influence-of-ancient-warriors

 The Historical Immortals: Herodotus and the Achaemenid Military Machine

-Their most famous engagement in Western literature occurred at the Battle of Thermopylae in 480 BCE, where they were sent against the Spartan-led Greek forces.
-Herodotus recounts that King Xerxes I sent the Immortals into the narrow pass in the hope that their elite training would break the Greek resistance.
-Despite their discipline and armor, the terrain negated their numerical advantage.
-The historical reality contrasts sharply with later fictional depictions; the Immortals at Thermopylae fought bravely but were outmaneuvered.
-They ultimately succeeded only after a local Greek traitor showed the Persians a mountain path that allowed them to flank the Greek position.
-This event cemented their place in the popular imagination, though it often overshadows their primary role as the ceremonial and practical guardians of the Achaemenid kings.
+The Immortals were drawn from the elite classes of the Medes, Persians, and Elamites and served as the king's personal bodyguard.
+Within the unit, there were distinct ranks, including apple-bearers, lance-bearers, and royal kinsmen, each distinguished by specific weapons and regalia.
+They accompanied the king on campaign and stood watch over the royal palaces, forming the backbone of the standing army.
+Their most famous engagement in Western literature occurred at the Battle of Thermopylae in 480 BCE, where King Xerxes I deployed them against Spartan-led Greek forces.
+Despite their discipline and armor, the narrow terrain negated their numerical advantage.
+They ultimately succeeded only after a local Greek traitor revealed a mountain path that allowed a flanking maneuver.
+This event cemented their place in popular imagination, though it often overshadows their primary role as ceremonial and practical guardians of the Achaemenid kings.

 The Archaeological Record: Where the Art Lives